 - You in a Team – You will be required to complete a group project with 3 or 4 other participants.
 The project has genuine business value for the sector and will be added to the online Resource Toolkit on the website here.
 See resources entitled “ELGP Project” for previous projects produced by our Alumni.

 - Community Support for Your Leadership Journey – Throughout the Program you are supported by the aged care and community sector.
 Community Leaders (from Community Partner and other organisations), share their insights and are mentors and speakers at events and learning sessions.
 They may offer Board traineeships or Board positions near graduation time.
 You also have free access to Unconventions as an ELGP participant and alumni.

-Enrolments open in November of the year before and an information evening is held in the same month to provide those interested with an opportunity to find out more about the program and the responsibilities and opportunities for participants.
-Subscribe with your email (right column) to be notified when enrolments open or contact us us below for other enquiries.
+Applications open in November of the year before and an information evening (DATE – 4 November 2020) is held in the same month to provide those interested with an opportunity to find out more about the program and the responsibilities and opportunities for participants.
+Subscribe with your email (right column) to be notified when enrollments open or contact us us below for other enquiries.